cschindlbeck/solecitos/README.md

 ## Deployment

-Production branch is `main` with Semver.
+Production branch is `main` with [SemVer](https://semver.org/).

-Deployment is done automatically via github actions for each push on main with version number in commit message on branch gh-pages
+Deployment is done automatically via Github actions for each push on main with version number in commit message on branch gh-pages

 Manually, this can be achieved via